R-N/SD-VAE-merger/README.md

 # SD-VAE-merger
-Script to merge VAE into checkpoint (untested)
+Script to merge SD VAE into checkpoint (untested)

 Usage:
 ```